drekka/Machinus/README.md

                      canTransitionTo: .loggedOut, .loggedIn)
 ```

-When `transition()` is called the `.registering` state's dynamic transition closure is then executed to obtain the state to transition to.
+When `transition()` is called the `.registering` state's dynamic transition closure is then executed to obtain the next state to transition to.

 ## Transition barriers